KimKaiv/starter-hugo-research-group/content/challenge/Abundance-of-choice/index.md

 Prior to studies of this nature, the "degrees of freedom" inherent in empirical analysis were not fully appreciated by researchers.

-More than abundance of choice, these studies reveal a vast universe of previously hidden research-design and analysis-operationalisation variability.
+More than abundance of choice, these studies reveal a vast universe of previously underappreciated Evidence-Generating Process variability rooted in different but ostensibly valid research design, analysis, and operationalisation choices.